-All persons entering the airport shall, in addition to security requirements, wear Ministry of Health (MOH) approved Face Masks, go through Thermal Screening, handwashing, and/or sanitize(hand/body).
+In addition to security requirements, all persons entering the airport shall wear Ministry of Health (MOH) approved Face Masks, go through Thermal Screening, handwashing, and/or sanitize(hand/body).

 All arriving passengers shall be subjected to invasive COVID-19 testing where necessary (samples taking or rapid test), temperature checks, amongst others.